Now Accepting Applications!

-This program brings Native Japanese Language Assistant Teachers (ATs) to K-12 educational institutions in the U.S. for up to two years to strengthen their Japanese language programs as well as create opportunities to nurture a new generation of qualified Japanese language teachers.
+This program brings Native Japanese Language Assistant Teachers (ATs) to K-12 educational institutions in the U.S. for up to two years to strengthen Japanese language programs by providing an AT to team-teach with the Lead Teacher (LT) in their classes as well as create opportunities to nurture a new generation of qualified Japanese language teachers.
 The program started in 2011 and is jointly administrated by The Japan Foundation (JF) and The Laurasian Institution (TLI).
-Currently we have a total of 23 ATs in 19 different states nationwide.
+Currently we have a total of 19 ATs in 11 different states nationwide.

 Bringing an AT into the classroom gives students the opportunity to hear and learn authentic Japanese language from a different Japanese speaker, to interact with a native Japanese speaker (or a different native speaker), and to be exposed to authentic communication between the Japanese language teacher and AT.

-The community gains a AT who can also serve as a cultural ambassador by engaging in cultural events and activities in the area .
+The community gains AT who can also serve as a cultural ambassador by engaging in cultural events and activities in the area .

 The ATs participating in J-LEAP are native Japanese language speakers, and hold a Bachelor's degree (or higher) in Japanese language education as a major or minor or Japanese-language teaching competency certification; or have completed a 420-hour professional development program for teachers of the Japanese language.

 What kind of training and support do we offer to LTs?